Management

 Plastic bags have a devastating impact on the environment.
 They are unsightly and don’t biodegrade properly.
 Instead, they leave tons of toxic particles behind.

 If you’re wondering how to reduce waste in your home, it’s time to stop using plastic bags.
-Switch to reusable totes and make a habit of bringing them with you on your shopping trips.
-You’ll make a huge difference in the waste your home generates.
+Switch to reusable totes, and remember to bring them with you on your shopping trips.
+You’ll make a massive difference in the waste your home generates.

-When you’re ready to take things up a notch, try to reduce packaged goods by bringing your own containers.
-There are a variety of food retailers who sell food items such as flour, sugar, granola, and trail mix in bulk.
-By bringing in your own reusable containers, you’ll be greatly reducing the amount of trash you generate.
+When you’re ready to take things up a notch, reduce packaged goods by bringing your containers.
+Various food retailers sell items such as flour, sugar, granola, and trail mix in bulk.
+By bringing in your reusable containers, you’ll significantly reduce the amount of trash you generate.

 Avoid Disposable Items

-In addition to plastic bags and other containers, you should also avoid anything disposable if you’re wondering how to reduce waste in your home.
+In addition to plastic bags and other containers, you should avoid anything disposable if you’re wondering how to reduce waste in your home.
 This includes everything from paper towels to dishware and flatware.
-If it’s only good for one use, then you should look for alternatives.
+You should look for alternatives if it’s only suitable for one use.

-If your household is big on paper plates and plastic silverware, discontinue using these items.
-Although they may save you time when it comes to washing dishes, the extra waste you generate just isn’t worth it.
+If your household is dependent on paper plates and plastic silverware, discontinue using these items.
+Although they may save you time washing dishes, the extra waste you generate isn’t worth it.
 If you’re packing a lunch, use Tupperware and a reusable bag rather than paper bags and plastic silverware.

 Plan Your Meals Ahead of Time

-If you’re just aiming for a fully stocked kitchen whenever you grocery shop, you may be wasting a lot of food.
-If you’re trying to reduce waste, try only shopping for what you need.
-Instead of buying a bunch of ingredients, plan what you want to make ahead of time.
+Suppose you’re aiming for a fully stocked kitchen whenever you grocery shop; you may be wasting a lot of food.
+If you’re trying to reduce waste, only shop for what you need.
+Instead of buying many ingredients, plan what you want to make beforehand.

 Start a Compost Bin

-Once it’s broken down, compost also makes excellent fertilizer for your plants.
-What’s more, you’ll be attracting insects such as grubs to your compost container rather than your garden.
+Once it’s broken down, compost also makes an excellent fertilizer for your plants.
+Moreover, you’ll attract insects such as grubs to your compost container rather than your garden.

 How to Reduce Waste in Your Yard

-If you’re considering strategies on how to reduce waste in your yard, try reducing how much water you use on a daily basis.
-If you’re watering your grass, for instance, you might be surprised by how much of it is being blown away before it reaches the ground.
+If you’re considering strategies to reduce waste in your yard, try reducing how much water you use daily.
+For instance, if you’re watering your grass, you might be surprised by how much of it is blown away before it reaches the ground.

 If you want more specifics on this issue and what you can do, check out this article for some tips.